CSCfi/HPCS/docs/architecture.md

 LN --"SSH (As user - Info files)"--> HPCSCJPB
 ```

 This diagram doesn't show the HTTPS requests from client/compute node to HPCS Server used to register the agents since this behaviour is a practical workaround.
+See section "Limitations" in [HPCS/README.md](https://github.com/CSCfi/HPCS/blob/main/README.md#limitations) for more information.